kartikmehta8/thedaotool/gitbook/getting-started/README.md

 # Getting Started Overview

+The DAO Tool consists of a React frontend (`client/`) and an Express backend (`server/`).
+Both parts can run locally with Node.js or inside Docker containers.
-This section will guide you through the initial setup and running of the project.
+This section explains the basic requirements and how to start the project.